dcunited001/dcunited001.github.io/_drafts/our-revolution-of-empowerment-engineering-diffusion-of-influence.md

 > That's not in the Communist Manifesto or on the
 > [Communism](https://en.wikipedia.org/wiki/Communism) wikipedia page,
 > but it probably should be.
-Because there'd be fewer leftists coming
-> out of UC Boulder chasing ironically misguided utopion ideals and
-> the world would be better off for it.

 #### N.A.S.A.
 Gifted ft.
 Kanye